 - The owner rolls over his or her existing retirement accounts into the new plan.

 - Using funds from the new plan, the owner purchases stock in the C corporation.
 The proceeds become liquid capital for the business.

 Pros and Cons

 A ROBS doesn’t count as withdrawing funds from a retirement account, so you won’t have to pay early withdrawal penalties or distribution taxes.
 And because it isn’t a loan, you don’t have to worry about losing your business in an effort to repay it.

 You are, however, risking your retirement if you don’t recoup those funds in the form of revenue.
 You’re also taking on all of the tax implications of a C corporation as well as the administrative fees involved in the ROBS itself.

 4. Offer Advance Sales

 In the age of crowdfunding, consumers have become accustomed to supporting businesses that are still in development.
 They find win-win situations in the prospect of supporting a new business owner while simultaneously getting access to a new and innovative product and service.

-Pre-sales let you get in on this trend, while also capitalizing on the modern consumer's need for connection with a brand.
-If you communicate directly to your target market, offering them early access in exchange for a commitment to buy, you can get them to buy in early enough to get you startup funding.
+Pre-sales let you get in on this trend, while also capitalizing on the modern consumer’s need for connection with a brand.
+If you communicate directly to your target market, offering them early access in exchange for a commitment to buy, you can get them to buy in early enough to get you funding for your small business.